 Model Language: [At some point in the future], we are [may be] required to share genetic data with federal repositories.
 [Because this research receives funding from the National Institutes of Health (NIH), we will submit your genomic information to a public repository approved by NIH.
 NIH is a national research agency and is part of the federal government.]
 The NIH and other central repositories have developed special data (information) banks that collect the results of genetic studies, especially when the research looks at all or large sections of individual’s genetic code.
 This is often called whole genome sequencing.
 Genomic information relates to the structure and function of all of the genetic material in the body.
 These central banks will store your genetic information and give them to other qualified and approved researchers to do more studies.
 The data that we share with federal repositories will be coded in such a way that you would not be able to be identified.
 We will not share your name, birth date, or any other information that could directly identify you.
 The link to the code would be kept securely at the UW.
 Even so, there is a possibility that when your genomic information is combined with other information available to researchers, either now or in the future, they may be able to identify a group you belong to (like an ethnic group or a disease population) or, less likely, you personally.
 NIH prohibits people from trying to identify individuals whose genomic information is in an NIH-designated repository.
 We do not think that there will be further risks to your privacy and confidentiality by sharing your genetic information with these banks.
 However, we cannot predict how genetic information will be used in the future.
 The genetic data could be used to study a wide variety of diseases.

 Model Language: This study involves [testing for / asking questions about] illegal [substances / activities (e.g., abusive behavior, driving drunk, drug use].
 There is a chance that someone outside of the study could find out about the [results of the testing / answers to your questions].
 If that happens, this could expose you to legal risks or damage your reputation.
 We will try to keep others from getting this information by [briefly describe of confidentiality protections].
-For studies conducted in Wisconsin that include people who could become pregnant and involve asking questions about illicit drug use or alcohol abuse, or performing toxicology tests to obtain this information, add the following: Pregnant women who abuse illegal drugs or alcohol may be reported by members of the research team to county social services under Wisconsin state law.
-Although this rarely happens, pregnant women found abusing drugs or alcohol to a severe degree may be placed in custody to protect the fetus.
-The decision to place someone in custody is made by county social services.
-Return to top
+For studies conducted in Wisconsin that include people who could become pregnant and involve asking questions about illicit drug use or alcohol abuse, or performing toxicology tests to obtain this information, add the following: Pregnant people who abuse illegal drugs or alcohol may be reported by members of the research team to county social services under Wisconsin state law.
+Although this rarely happens, county social services may decide to place pregnant people found abusing drugs or alcohol to a severe degree in custody to protect the fetus.

 - If a study drug/device/procedure is a known teratogen, state that it is known to cause birth defects.
 If the risk to embryos or fetuses is unknown, say that the study drug/device/procedure may cause harm.